tendermint/spec/rust-spec/lightclient/supervisor/supervisor_001_draft.md

     // get the lightblock with maximum height smaller than targetHeight
     // would typically be the heighest, if we always move forward root_of_trust, r2 = lightStore.LatestPrevious(targetHeight);

-	// TODO: In verification: latestprev returns trusted block if r2 = false {
+    if r2 = false {
         // there is no lightblock from which we can do forward
         // (skipping) verification.
 Thus we have to go backwards.
         // No cross-check needed.
 We trust hashes.
 Therefore, we
         // directly return the result
         return Backwards(primary, lightStore.Lowest(), targetHeight)
-		// TODO: in verification: lowest returns trusted block
-		// TODO: backwards sets all to trusted
     }
     else {
         // Forward verification + detection